Meadosc/Fires-Htlaeh-Emohekat-Weivretni/README.md

 Then:
 ```
-cd <repo>
+cd Fires-Htlaeh-Emohekat-Weivretni/
+python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 cd src/
-python -b main.py
+python -B main.py
 ```

 The code should run for ~2.5 minutes, and then write a file with the urls in `src/data/output.json`.
+I have copied my url results to `src/final_output.json` for the ease of the reader.